 I grew up in a wonderful Christian home with fabulous Christian parents.
 Our family was faithful to church and I graduated from Christian school.
-I went on to Christian college and completed the circle by teaching in a Christian school.
+I attended a Christian college and completed the circle by teaching in a Christian school.
 My future husband was a “preacher boy” and when we married, the plan was that he would take a youth pastor position wherever God led.
 Only after we married, he had serious doubts about his calling and stopped attending church all together.

 After two years of marriage, a precious daughter was born to us via emergency c-section.
 She experienced oxygen deprivation and required resuscitation, but she lived.
 Three years after Taylor’s birth, I discovered that her father had been having an affair essentially four of the five years we were married.
 In spite of that great protective environment I’d always known, and being faithful to God’s house, sin had erupted my “perfect” life and my marriage to this man didn’t withstand.
 Bad choices were made by both parties and we divorced.